yneves/node-bauer-crawler-render/README.md

-# node-bauer-crawler-render
+# node-bauer-plugin-render
-Plugin for bauer-crawler to render content.
+Plugin for bauer to render content.